-Elite philanthropy's evolving role in discussions about race is significant in part because it brought the power of established foundations behind an aggressive campaign to realize the promise of America as a free and just society.
-By virtue of its position in the class hierarchy, elite philanthropy's support for the struggle helped fortify the movement and give its liberal credo broad credibility.
+Elite philanthropy's evolving role in discussions about race is significant in part because it demonstrates philanthropy's commitment to the role of ideas in American life and to the promise of America as a free and just society.
+Elite philanthropy, either by virtue of its position in the class hierarchy or the compelling nature of the ideas, modified and postulated the liberal ideal.